backdrop-contrib/entity_token/README.md

 Provides token replacements for all properties that have no tokens and are known to the entity API.
 Enable to use.

+**Note on Drupal compatibility:** Unlike the Drupal 7 version, this Backdrop version uses underscores in tokens rather than dashes.

 LICENSE
 ---------------